-ADDITIONAL INFORMATION REQUIRED BY RULES OF THE AUDITOR GENERAL, CHAPTER 10.850, AUDITS OF CHARTER SCHOOLS AND SIMILAR ENTITIES
+Maitland, Florida September 4, 2012 ADDITIONAL INFORMATION REQUIRED BY RULES OF THE AUDITOR GENERAL, CHAPTER 10.850 AUDITS of CHARTER SCHOOLS and SIMILAR ENTITIES

-To the Board of Directors of Life Skills Center Lee County, Inc., a Charter School and Component Unit of the District School Board of Lee County, Florida
+To the Board of Directors of City of Palms Charter High School, Inc., a Charter School and Component Unit of the District School Board of Lee County, Florida

-We have audited the financial statements of the governmental activities, each major fund and the aggregate remaining fund information of Life Skills Center Lee County, Inc. (the "School") as of and for the year ended June 30, 2011, and have issued our report thereon dated September 7, 2011.
+We have audited the financial statements of the governmental activities and its major funds of City of Palms Charter High School, Inc. (the "School") as of and for the year ended June 30, 2012, and have issued our report thereon dated September 4, 2012.

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-We have issued our Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters.
-Disclosures in that report, which is dated September 7, 2011, should be considered in conjunction with this management letter.
+We have issued our Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of the Financial Statements Performed in Accordance with Government Auditing Standards.
+Disclosures in those reports and schedules, which are dated September 4, 2012, should be considered in conjunction with this management letter.